WShute1/mysecondrepo/README.md

+The BELOW IS JUST A TEST RUN FOR THE ASSIGNMENT.
+THE ACTUAL REPOSITORY IS RELATED TO ALL MANNER OF EXERCISES AND TEST RUNS RELATED TO PROGRAMMING COURSE.

 # Introdcution

 This repository maintains a recorded commit history of the exercises within the assignment brief.
 The exercises demonstrate an appreciation of Git, C, and Python.